RedTeamPentesting/pretender/README.md

 Pretender is a tool developed by RedTeam Pentesting to obtain person-in-the-middle positions via spoofed local name resolution and DHCPv6 DNS takeover attacks.
-It primarily targets Windows, as it is intended to be used together with Impacket's `ntlmrelayx.py`.
+It primarily targets Windows hosts, as it is intended to be used together with Impacket's `ntlmrelayx.py`.
 It can be deployed both on Linux and Windows (and all other platforms Go supports) and can answer with arbitrary IPs for situations where `ntlmrelayx.py` runs on a different host.

 ## Usage